 from A Squandered Life / Bush Pilot '65

-Opposite the end of our drive on the Lakeshore were our neighbours, the Schornhursts.
+Opposite the end of our drive on Ave St Louis were our neighbours, the Schornhursts.
 He was a small but strikingly handsome man with a very friendly disposition; she was taller and slightly distracted and a bit unpredictable.
 She must have been a real beauty when she was younger but the responsibilities of running their small house and bringing up their little boy seemed to have taken its toll.
 She seemed worn and stressed a lot of the time.
 This may have been due in no small measure to the nature of his work.

 He, “Dutch”, was a bush pilot and was away up north for long periods of time.
 He would occasionally show up directly from work.
-One time I got an urgent summons from Mrs Schornhurst who told me Dutch had radioed (she had a massive transceiver in the house) to say he would be landing his float plane on the river in front of our house.
+One time I got an urgent summons from Mrs Schornhurst who told me Dutch had radioed (she had a massive transceiver in the house) to say he would be landing his float plane on the river in front of a small park on the other side of the Lakeshore Road from our house.
 “Could you go out in your canoe and help him tie up? she asked.
 “Sure,” I said, honoured, and immediately took the canoe down to the water and paddled out to the swimming raft on its fixed moorings.
-Mrs Schornhurst and I both assumed he would tie up there and I would paddle him ashore, but Dutch had other ideas.
+Mrs Schornhurst and I both assumed he would tie up there and that I would paddle him ashore, but Dutch had other ideas.
 He did a low fly by to check out the scenario (by this time a small crowd had gathered on the rise above the shoreline) and then gracefully dropped on to the surface of the water and taxied towards shore.
 He signalled me to keep clear (perhaps concerned about chopping my head off with his prop) and simply ran the front of his floats straight up on to the stony beach, switched off his engine, climbed down on to the port float, trotted to the shore end, and jumped off into the arms of his adoring wife.

 He casually left the plane there and disappeared with her into their house.
 A few hours later he reappeared and single-handedly re-launched his plane, fired it up, taxied out into the wider water, turned into the wind, and took off.
 A final fly by with an elegant dip of the wing to his wife and he was off up north again.

 One particularly cold winter morning I was out with my dad Henry trying to dig his Mercedes out of the snow.
 Like most Canadians we had a “block heater” on the car which plugged into the house mains.
 This was supposed to keep the oil warm enough to make starting the engine possible in sub-zero temperatures.
 Regrettably, neither this nor our array of battery chargers and sprays and boosters was having any effect on that elegant car and Henry was beginning to lose his rag.
 As we struggled with the beast, Dutch appeared in his driveway opposite with a camp stove under his arm.
 He waved a cheery “hello” and proceeded to light the stove and shove it under the engine of his battered Volkswagen.
 To Henry's chagrin (“He's going to blow that damn thing up!”), Dutch then disappeared back into his house for breakfast.
-Twenty minutes later he re-appeared as Henry and I were still contemplating his unresponsive car, pulled the camp stove out from under the car, folded it up and handed it to his wife standing in the doorway, waved to us again, got in his car, started it first time, backed up on to the road, and drove off.
+Twenty minutes later he re-appeared as Henry and I were still contemplating the unresponsive Mercedes.
+He pulled the camp stove out from under the Volks, folded it up and handed it to his wife standing in the doorway, waved to us again, got in his car, started it first time, backed up on to the road, and drove off.

 One day Dutch asked me if I wanted a summer job.
 His bush company - Wheeler Airlines - needed a “ground guy” to work the radio and drive the truck in support of the pilots flying in and out of Knob Lake (now Schefferville).
 “You won't have to do much,” he said, “and the pay is pretty good.”
 I leapt at the chance and, a couple of weeks after school finished, I was flying with him in his Lockheed twin out of a small airfield to the north of Montreal.

 A few hours of droning later and we came in to land at a gravel airstrip in the middle of forest and wetland.
 We taxied up to “the tower”, which was just an insulated shed, and parked up beside one or two other craft.
 As we disembarked we were met by a guy called Karl, another Wheeler pilot with a thick German accent, who drove us to our home.
 “Home” turned out to be a grubby brown trailer (caravan) with four bunks at one end, a sitting room at the other, and a tiny kitchenette and a shower/toilet in between.
 This was where Dutch and Karl (and now me) spent the non-flying hours, with occasional visits from other Wheeler pilots who might be passing through.
 The tiny kitchen was dominated by a huge crackling radio transceiver which regularly interrupted conversation with indecipherable pulses of louder and softer crackling.
 Whenever it did, all the pilots present would pause and listen, but, apart from one super loud transmitter from Rapid Lake, I couldn't make out what was being said at all.
-The guys said, “You'll get used to it,” and after a week or so I could begin to make out the strains of coherent messaging.
+The guys said, “You'll get used to it,” and after a week or so I did begin to make out the strains of coherent messaging.

 We didn't eat in that trailer (thank god) but went over to the only hotel in town where Wheeler kept an account for its pilots, and very nice it was too (the cherry pie was spot on).
 We ate at silverware set tables with napkins on our lap, listened to ambient muzak, and avoided swearing.
 Actually, to be fair, the worst thing I ever heard Dutch say was “that son of a gun”, or its plural “those son of a guns”.

 My duties seemed vague at the best of times but occasionally I was left on my own in the trailer while the guys were out flying around.
-As chief radio operator I found I had to overcome a natural inclination to giggle every time I tried to speak into the microphone.
+As chief radio operator I found I had to overcome a strong natural inclination to giggle every time I tried to speak into the microphone.
 I had to say things like, “Nanaimo Nanaimo Nanaimo, this is Knob Lake, do you read?”, but I would be reduced private helpless tearful solitary fits of laughter every time I tried.
 I had to break the message into parts, releasing the transmit button as the senseless consuming laughter intervened.
 The other problem of course was that I still couldn't make out the bulk of the response and was forever saying, “Repeat please...”
 Both problems settled down in due course and I became a bit of a radio nut, trying to find out whatever I could about the farflung voices and their owners.
 Not easy when you're on commercial airwaves with everybody listening in but informal codes allowed for a certain amount of latitude.

 The best part of the job of course was flying with Dutch.
 If Karl wasn't on a job he would be left in charge of the radio and I would go up in the Lockheed or the Otter or the Beaver or even in the enormous grey Canso “water bomber”.
 This latter was a ponderous flying boat with a single straight wing fixed across its back upon which hung two huge sputtering roaring engines.
 This unusual layout allowed for belly landing in water without getting the props wet and meant that the pilot could look up and back to reassure himself that the engines were still there and working properly.
 It was an ex war plane and still had gun turrets which were glassed over and provided extraordinary view points.
 One was in the very nose of the plane and I spent a lot of time up there being able to look straight down at the infinite forests and lakes and rivers and, best of all, bracing myself for impact and thunderous splashes whenever we put down on water.